raiden-network/raiden/docs/onboarding.rst

 =========

 Raiden has a graphical user interface.
 It's an angular application running by default along with the raiden node and exposing an interface that can be accessed via the user's Browser

-TODO: Small overview of code architecture for the WebUI.

 Frequently Asked Questions
 ==========================